hirdanshu90/DSA_Using_Python/ReadMe.md

 CAN identify based on the root location:  if first then PreOrder, if in middle then In Order, if at last then PostOrder.

-EXAMPLE shown in the recursive manner.
+NOTE: EXAMPLE shown in the recursive manner.

 1. **In-Order Traversal:**
    - Traverse the left subtree.